Table of contents

 How to get rid of doggy smells

-There are many fragrant candles, and air freshener sprays that you can buy to mask the smell of dog in your home, but take care of your pet is extra sensitive to any of these commercial products.
+There are many fragrant candles and air freshener sprays that you can buy to mask the smell of dogs in your home, but take care that your pet is extra sensitive to any of these commercial products.
 There are many natural alternatives that you can try: